 Moyo managed to get back to school and complete his secondary education but could not proceed to university due to his family’s humble background.
 Years later however, he made sure to improve his qualifications, skills and the general reading of the world through taking various courses with a number of institutions across the world.

-After 15 years with the National Engineering Workers’ Union he was elected, in his absence, as a deputy secretary general for the ZCTU, while still with the National Engineering Union.
+After 15 years with the National Engineering Workers’ Union he was elected as a deputy secretary general for the ZCTU, while still with the National Engineering Union.
 He would later become Secretary General of the ZCTU, a position he holds to date.

-From our conversation it is clear that Moyo is reserved about talking about his family and his life outside his activism, a reluctance that I understand quite well given the nature of his work and the need thereof to protect his family.
-Just recently he even recieved death threats due to his activism.
+Moyo is reserved about talking about his family and his life outside his activism, a reluctance that can be understand quite well given the nature of his work and the need thereof to protect his family.
+Just recently he even received death threats due to his activism.